Violence against women: Sports

 Sport-related violence against women is any physical, sexual, mental acts that are "perpetrated by both male athletes and by male fans or consumers of sport and sporting events, as well as by coaches of female athletes".
 The documenting reports and literature suggest that there are obvious connections between contemporary sport and violence against women.
 Such events as the 2010 World Cup, the Olympic and Commonwealth Games "have highlighted the connections between sports spectatorship and intimate partner violence, and the need for police, authorities and services to be aware of this when planning sporting events".
 Sport-related violence occurs in various contexts and places, including homes, pubs, clubs, hotel rooms, the streets.

 Violence against women is a topic of concern in the United States' collegiate athletic community.
 From the 2010 UVA lacrosse murder, in which a male athlete was charged guilty with second degree murder of his girlfriend, to the 2004 University of Colorado Football Scandal when players were charged with nine alleged sexual assaults, studies suggest that athletes are at higher risk for committing sexual assault against women than the average student.
 It is reported that one in three college assaults are committed by athletes.
 Surveys suggest that male student athletes who represent 3.3% of the college population, commit 19% of reported sexual assaults and 35% of domestic violence.
 The theories that surround these statistics range from misrepresentation of the student-athlete to an unhealthy mentality towards women within the team itself.
 Sociologist Timothy Curry, after conducting an observational analysis of two big time sports' locker room conversations, deduced that the high risk of male student athletes for gender abuse is a result of the team's subculture.
 Curry states, "Their locker room talk generally treated women as objects, encouraged sexist attitudes toward women and, in its extreme, promoted rape culture."
 He proposes that this objectification is a way for the male to reaffirm his heterosexual status and hyper-masculinity.
-Claims have been made that the atmosphere changes when an outsider (especially women) intrude in the locker room.
+Claims have been made that the atmosphere changes when outsiders (especially women) intrude in the locker room.

 In the wake of the reporter Lisa Olson being harassed by a Patriots player in the locker room in 1990, she said, "We are taught to think we must have done something wrong and it took me a while to realize I hadn't done anything wrong."
 Other female sports reporters (college and professional) have said that they often brush off the players' comments, which leads to further objectification.
 Some sociologists challenge this assertion.
 Steve Chandler says that because of their celebrity status on campus, "athletes are more likely to be scrutinized or falsely accused than non-athletes."
 Stephanie Mak says that "if one considers the 1998 estimates that about three million women were battered and almost one million raped, the proportion of incidences that involve athletes in comparison to the regular population is relatively small."

-In response to the proposed link between college athletes and gender-based violence, and media coverage holding Universities as responsible for these scandals more universities are requiring athletes to attend workshops that promote awareness.
-For example, St. John's University holds sexual assault awareness classes in the fall for its incoming student athletes.
-Other groups, such as the National Coalition Against Violent Athletes, have formed to provide support for the victims as their mission statement reads, "The NCAVA works to eliminate off the field violence by athletes through the implementation of prevention methods that recognize and promote the positive leadership potential of athletes within their communities.
-In order to eliminate violence, the NCAVA is dedicated to empowering individuals affected by athlete violence through comprehensive services including advocacy, education and counseling."
+In response to the proposed link between college athletes and gender-based violence, and media coverage holding universities as responsible for these scandals more universities are requiring athletes to attend workshops that promote awareness.
+Other groups, such as the National Coalition Against Violent Athletes, have formed to provide support for the victims.